MLeidel/CodeScriber/CSdoc.md

 - **Open AI Log**
   Open the `ailog.md` file for editing or viewing

-- **New Snipit**
-  Opens the Zen Snipit template for entering a new code snipit

-- **Re-Launch**
-  Closes and re-opens CodeScriber activating any changes to the Options

 - **Wrapping**
   Toggles word wrap for current session (tab)

-## Note for Windows Users

-If you uninstall Microsoft Edge or any of its components, CodeScriber will not work.
-This is because pywebview uses some Edge components for rendering.

 ---